Two soldiers martyred in Mohmand blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The injured soldiers were taken to the Combined Military Hospital in Peshawar.
 The security forces launched a search operation in the area after the explosion.
 However, no arrest could be made.
-The funeral prayer for the soldiers was offered at Anargi Camp.
+The funeral prayers for the soldiers were offered at Anargi Camp.

 The injured soldiers were taken to the Combined Military Hospital in Peshawar.
 The security forces launched a search operation in the area after the explosion.
 However, no arrest could be made.
-The funeral prayer for the soldiers was offered at Anargi Camp.
+The funeral prayers for the soldiers were offered at Anargi Camp.